SSC-HoCgroup/miniproject-devlog/README.md

 When you fix errors and "bugs", remember to **make notes of any fixes you make**.
 It's easy to lose track of the changes you've made after you apply more than 3 or 4 fixes.
 You may have made a mistake early on that's stopping the fix from working.

-**Take notes of which fixes you made** to make it easier for you (and anyone helping you) to track down where the problem actually lies.
+**Take notes of which changes you've made** to make it easier for you (and anyone helping you) to track down where the problem actually lies.

 #### Step 1: Verify Your Environment Setup